The perfect candidate for your latest vacancy is out there somewhere — but right now, they don't know their ideal role exists.

 Employers can post adverts on the government's Universal Jobmatch service (soon to be renamed to Find a Job) for free.
 This method can be particularly effective for retailers, cafes and restaurants, but all businesses could potentially find applicants here.

 Most individuals using Universal Jobmatch will be unemployed — and less picky about what they'll apply for.
 This could lower candidate quality.
-Additionally, the job centre encourages (and sometimes forces) job seekers to apply for jobs they're not qualified for, leaving you with a mountain of applications to sift through before you an application that's worth consideration.
+Additionally, the job centre encourages (and sometimes forces) job seekers to apply for jobs they're not qualified for, leaving you with a mountain of applications to sift through before you find an application that's worth consideration.

 You can publicise job vacancies through social media channels like Instagram, Facebook, LinkedIn and Twitter.
 You'll usually need to link to a page with more details, either on your website or on a job site — or you could just post an email address or phone number.
 If you have plenty of followers, social media is an easy way to get your advert out there — and if your followers share your advert, it could be seen by thousands of potential candidates.